 If you are merely expressing yourself, I don’t see any reason to overreach.
-I’ve always thought that if you truly feel the beauty of a pretty flower and write generic Wordsworth crap about it, it will still be better than forced urban romanticisations of cigarette stubs and vodka that are so much more in demand today.
+I’ve always thought that if you truly feel the beauty of a pretty flower and write generic Wordsworth crap about it, it will still be better than forced urban romanticisations of cigarette stubs and vodka that are so much edgier today.

 And well, vice versa.

 Sounding cool is not enough.
-Being your own boring little self and still being cool- that is what I respect with all my heart.
+Being your own boring little self and still finding a way to be cool- that is what I respect with all my heart.

 Just to be clear, I’m not reprimanding brave attempts at hypothetical life experiences and I am not belittling anybody’s art.
 I love dragons.
 Creating worlds is not lying.
-Imagination is different from pretense.
+Imagination is different from pretence.